alexlux58/Lux-Home-Lab/AWS_Game_Server_Lab_Writeup.md

 ## Conclusion

-This lab successfully deployed a web-based game server on AWS using Infrastructure as Code (Terraform) and configuration management (Ansible), demonstrating modern DevOps practices and cloud infrastructure management.
+This project deployed a web-based game server on AWS using Infrastructure as Code (Terraform) and configuration management (Ansible), covering modern DevOps practices and cloud infrastructure management.

 **Final Status:**
 - ✅ Terraform infrastructure deployed